 The Kansas Promise Scholarship Act provides service scholarships for students to attend Kansas community colleges and Kansas technical colleges in specific fields of study.

-New and renewal applications for Fall 2022 and Spring 2023 will be available online by July 1, 2022 at https://sfa.kansasregents.org/login.jsp
+New and renewal applications for Fall 2022 and Spring 2023 are available online at https://sfa.kansasregents.org/login.jsp

 Promise Scholarship Eligible Field of Study

 Each eligible field of study must be in one of the four fields -